whiteclarkegroup/liquibase-linter/docs/rules/schema-name.md

 The `schema-name` rule matches the regex you provide against any `schemaName` attributes on changes, and fails where it is not matched.

-This rule is run _before_ any parameters are replaced, so it can help you ensure that schema names are properly parameterised, if that's important to you.

 ## Options

 - `pattern` - (regex, as string) regular expression that any `schemaName` attribute should adhere to